 - have an Australian nominator;

-- are able to earn in Australia above the Fair Work High Income Threshold (FWHIT), currently $153,600 per year which is demonstrated with evidence of the current earnings, future job offerings or recent PhD or Masters graduates in the target sectors.
+- are able to earn above the Fair Work High Income Threshold (FWHIT) (currently AU$153,600 per annum) in Australia which can be demonstrated with evidence of current earnings, future job offers or recent PhD graduates in the target sectors.

-You will need an Australian citizen or Australian organisation to nominate you for the Global Talent visa.
-The nomination does not cost anything and does not come with any ongoing obligations.
+You will need an Australian citizen or Australian organisation to nominate (endorse) you for the Global Talent visa.
+There is no fee payable with the nomination, and there are no ongoing obligations for your nominator.

 Ajuria Case Study